athanan/spark-local-dev/README.md

 docker compose up -d --scale spark-worker=2
 ```

+## Prepare Sample Data
+- you can simply run `./script/download_sample_data.sh` in order to download 3 months of nyc taxt data 2024
+- then you can upload it to bucket `s3://raw-data`

 ## How to run PySpark
 1. run through Jupyter Notebook (see [spark_nb.ipynb](./spark_nb.ipynb))
     - range of Spark Web UI port is `4051-4060`